Medical writing

 A medical writer, also referred to as medical communicator, is a person who applies the principles of clinical research in developing clinical trial documents that effectively and clearly describe research results, product use, and other medical information.

-The medical writer develops any of the five modules of the Common Technical Document.
-The medical writers also ensure that their documents comply with regulatory, journal, or other guidelines in terms of content, format, and structure.
+Medical writing is a form of technical writing closely associated with scientific technical writing.
+A medical writer is often required by regulation or organization to follow the five modules of the Common Technical Document (CTD).
+The CTD format is most commonly used to write white papers.
+Medical writers ensure these documents comply with regulatory, journal, or other guidelines in terms of content, format, and structure.

 Medical writing as a function became established in the pharmaceutical, medical device industry and Contract Research Organizations (CROs) because the industry recognized that it requires special skill to produce well-structured documents that present information clearly and concisely.
 All new drugs go through the increasingly complex process of clinical trials and regulatory procedures that lead to market approval.
 This demand for the clear articulation of medical science, drives the demand for well written, standards-compliant documents that medical professionals can easily and quickly read and understand.
 Similarly, medical institutions engage in translational research, and some medical writers have experience offering writing support to the principal investigators for grant applications and specialized publications.

 The medical writing market is estimated to be USD 3.36 billion in 2020 and is growing at a 12.1% compound annual growth rate.